bkw777/NODE_DATAPAC/README.md

 This version is not tested yet.

-All parts are 1206 & SOIC

-This uses different parts than the normal version and the circuit works slightly differently.
-It's the same logic, just with the central BLOCK & BYTE internal control signals inverted from active-low to active-high, mostly because I can't find an active-low version of CD4040 (12-bit binary counter).

-The original DATAPAC uses a HC138 to generate active-low internal control signals #BLOCK & #BYTE,
-a binary counter made of 3 x HC161, and a HC374 address latch.

-In the original design, \#BLOCK goes low and the HC374 updates it's data from the bus, then when #BLOCK goes back to high at the end of the pulse, that's when the 374 latches the address.
-Similarly, \#BYTE goes low and enables the SRAM, and then when #BYTE goes back high after the byte hs been read or written, that's when the byte offset counter advances because the 161s clock on the rising edge.

-This version uses a single 4040 for the binary counter instead 3 161s.
-The 4040 clocks on the falling edge, not the rising edge, and so it needs an active-high BYTE signal.
+The goal of this version is to use fewer and larger parts to make it easier to DIY.

+In order to get that, all parts changed to other versions and it's not verified yet that this design actually works.

+The original 161s have a lot of un-used pins because we don't use the data-preload feature of them, and 3 x 4-bit chips with 3 x power, gnd, reset, clock, ripple carry in & out, is just a lot of pins and traces.
+A single 4040 provides everything we actually want in a single part, except it is negative-edge triggered while the 161's are positive-edge triggered.

+This version replaces essentially everything with some other equivalent that either outputs or inputs the opposite way from the original.

-So the 138 is replaced by a 238, which is is the same chip, takes the same inputs and does the same 3-to-8 function, just with active-high outputs.
+Original has a 138 which generates active-low /BLOCK and /BYTE, is replaced with 238, the same but with active-high outputs, so it takes the same inputs and generates active-high BLOCK & BYTE.

-But that means BLOCK is active high too, and and 512k needs 9 bits of address latch, so the 574 is replaced by a FCT841.
+Original has 3 x 161 which trigger on the rising edge, are replaced by 1 x 4040, which triggers on the falling edge.

+Original has a 374 (or 574, or 574 plus 1G79, or single FCT821) which latches on the rising edge, is replaced by a FCT841 which latches on the falling edge.

+This all *should* still work the same outwardly but it isn't verified yet.

+Reducing the chip count and the total pins and traces count also means it's possible to fit larger versions of the chips onto the same pcb space.

-Switching out the 3 x 161s for the single 4040 trades 48 0.65mm pitch pins for just 16 1.27mm pitch pins.
+Just switching out the 3 x TSSOP 161s for the single SOIC 4040 trades 48 0.65mm pitch pins for just 16 1.27mm pitch pins.
-That should be much more likely to solder without errors.
+Much easier to successfully solder without errors.
-The other parts all have the same number of pins, but at least much larger.
-Everything is 1.27mm pitch instead of 0.5mm and 0.65mm.

-512k sram doesn't have a CE2 pin, so a HC00 is used to invert RAMRST and then combine with BYTE to generate #CE.
+It's several steps forward but one step back.
+Since the 512k SRAM only has a single active-low /CE pin,
+yet we need to monitor both that RAMRST is low and BYTE is high to enable SRAM, we has to add 2 NAND gates.
+One to invert RAMRST, and the other to say "if inverted-RAMRST is high and BYTE is high, then output low".
+2G00 os a chip with 2 NAND, but isn't available in a large package.
+HC00 has 4 NAND and is available in SOIC package.
+It's larger than we need but it does still fit on the board and is easier to solder than a TSSOP 2G00.

 ![](PCB/out/MiniNDP_512_F.jpg)
 ![](PCB/out/MiniNDP_512_F.top.jpg)